 What intersectionality and critical race theory offers child protection professionals

-Speakers: Vanisha Jassal and Isobel Drew
+Speakers: Vanisha Jassal and Isobel Drew.

 Ethnic, racial and cultural disproportionalities continue to exist across UK child protection practice, services and outcomes for children, young people and their families.
 This is known and accepted across agencies and policy sectors and efforts to address the problem, although evidential, have made limited impact overall.
 This session discusses the importance of integrating relevant theoretical approaches to develop practitioner skills in adopting a more interrogative approach with the aim of improving the lived experiences of children, young people and families.

-Relationship themes and dynamics between Social
+Relationship themes and dynamics between Social Workers and Parents

 This webinar explored PhD findings on relationship dynamics between parents and social workers from the parents’ perspective.
 It touched on key research findings from within the field of social work and psychology to better understand the potential challenges faced within these relationships.

 Standardised Measures; Friend or Foe?
-Parenting Assessments in Court with a focus on Parenting Assessment Manual Software (PAMS).
+Parenting Assessments in Court with a focus on Parenting Assessment Manual Software (PAMS)

 Decisions being made within care proceedings can result in potentially life altering outcomes for families whereby children can be separated from their carers and placed for adoption.
 Judges and magistrates utilising parenting assessments to help make these decisions need to be able to rely on consistently good practices to inform them; however, there are indications that the quality of these assessments can vary.
-This webinar explored the value of standardised measures informing assessments with a particular focus on findings from a study looking at the perceived value of incorporating Parenting Assessment Manual Software (PAMS) within parenting assessments for court.

 Online Child Sexual Exploitation and Abuse: Dilemmas and Prospects for Child Safeguarding Practitioners